Round 2 - Now Accepting Applications

 Once the organization has submitted a Facility Inventory Form, the Trust will send a confirmation email.

 What to Expect Next

-Once the application period has closed the Trust will review applications for eligibility and completeness.
-Eligible applicants that are selected to receive an award will receive an award letter detailing the award assignments and directions on completing and executing grant documents.
+Once the application period has closed, the Trust will review applications for eligibility and completeness.
+Eligible applicants that are selected to be awarded will receive an award letter detailing the award assignments and directions on completing and executing grant documents.